Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

     ![](media/lab1-image12.png)

 1. Advanced Security and Push Protection are now enabled.
-You can also onboard Advanced Security at [Project-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#project-level-onboarding) and [Organization-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#organization-level-onboarding) as well.
+You can also onboard Advanced Security at [Project-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#project-level-onboarding) and [Organization-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#organization-level-onboarding) as well but we recommend for this hands on lab to enable it only for repositry level.

 ## Update the pipeline and create a pull request